toddmaustin/bringup-bench/README.md

 - **heapsort** - Performs a heap sort on a randomly generated data set

+- **heat-calc** - Performs heat flow analysis of a metal pipe.

+- **huff-encode** - Performs string compression and decompression using a Huffman encoding technique.

+- **idct-alg** - Computes the integer DCT over a collection of pixels.

 - **indirect-test** - A few specialized tests to validate indirect jumps, switch tables, and function returns.

 - **kadane** - Implementation of Kadane's algorithm, which finds find the maximum sum of a contiguous subarray.